-- discharge their undertakings in a safe manner, within relevant health and safety laws, codes and standards; - conduct themselves in a manner sympathetic and respectful to the environment in which they are working; - have their own Health and Safety policy (where required by law) and provide a copy of the same which will be retained by the engaging party; - produce evidence that they have appropriate public and employers' liability insurance in place and provide a copy which will be retained by the engaging party; - demonstrate that they have the skills, knowledge and experience to carry out their work competently.
-This may be by reference to membership of a recognised trade association, references from other customers, evidence of qualifications held etc; - comply with all the requirements of this health and safety policy and co-operate with the engaging party or their authorised delegate(s) in providing an environment in which people can safely use the premises in which the work is being carried out whether at work or otherwise: - not commence work until they have received a safety induction specific to the premises where they are working and given by an authorised person e.g. Parish Priest or his authorised delegate; - take appropriate precautions to avoid exposure to asbestos; - not undertake any unauthorised building or maintenance work; - where plant and machinery are brought onto Diocesan premises by contractors, they must be able to show where necessary that the equipment has been inspected and tested to ensure its safe operation; - contractors may only use sub-contractors or persons other than their own direct employees with the express permission of the engaging party or their authorised delegate(s).
-However, responsibility will remain with the contractors; - any 'high hazard' work carried out on Diocesan premises must be carried out using a 'permit to work' and managed appropriately.
+- discharge their undertakings in a safe manner, within relevant health and safety and fire safety laws, codes and standards; - conduct themselves in a manner sympathetic and respectful to the environment in which they are working; - have their own Health and Safety policy (where required by law) and provide a copy of the same which will be retained by the engaging party; - produce evidence that they have appropriate public and employers' liability insurance in place and provide a copy which will be retained by the engaging party; - demonstrate that they have the skills, knowledge and experience to carry out their work competently.
+This may be by reference to membership of a recognised trade association, references from other customers, evidence of qualifications held etc; - comply with all the requirements of this health and safety policy and co-operate with the engaging party or their authorised delegate(s) in providing an environment in which people can safely use the premises in which the work is being carried out whether at work or otherwise; - not commence work until they have received a safety induction specific to the premises where they are working and given by an authorised person e.g. Parish Priest or his authorised delegate; - take appropriate precautions to avoid exposure to asbestos; - not undertake any unauthorised building or maintenance work; - where plant and machinery are brought onto Diocesan premises by contractors, they must be able to show where necessary that the equipment has been inspected and tested to ensure its safe operation; - contractors may only use sub-contractors or persons other than their own direct employees with the express permission of the engaging party or their authorised delegate(s).
+However, responsibility will remain with the contractors;

+- ensure that the risk from fire to occupants, the premises and neighbouring premises are taken into account and appropriate controls incorporated into risk assessments, method statements, work schedules and contract agreements. - any 'high hazard' work carried out on Diocesan premises must be carried out using a 'permit to work' and managed appropriately.
 High hazard work includes any hot work, roof work etc; and - observe the smoking arrangements in force on the premises where they are working.
-Usually this will require no smoking inside the premises and the disposal of waste smoking materials in a manner appropriate to the prevention of fire.
+Usually this will require no smoking inside the premises and the disposal of waste smoking materials in a manner appropriate to the prevention of fire. - ensure that where their undertaking impacts the existing fire safety provisions at the premises, the local Responsible Person is notified.